schitresh/system-design/website_designs/ecommerce_and_services/1_yelp.md

   - And query the places within these grids to get nearby places
 - Grid Size
   - Can be equal to the distance that we want to query
-  - It will limit the search to the grid with the location L and the 8 neighboring grids
+  - It will limit the search to the grid with the location L and the eight neighboring grids
   - Since the grids are statically defined (from the fixed grid size)
     - Finding the grid number of any location would be easy